 - 5. [2 points] Write a function of your own that takes one or more parameters and returns something interesting/useful.
-Think of differences in distances, weights, volumes, speeds, recipes, etc. Brownie points for creative functions:) - 6.
-Extra credit [1 point]: The right way to calculate the mpg_from_metric function is to utilize other functions you write that do some of the work for you.
-To calculate the mpg, write an additional function liters_to_gallons and then use this function and your kilometers_to_miles function inside the mpg_from_metric function. - 7.
-[2 points] Write a function called kilograms_to_pounds that takes as input a weight in kilograms and returns the equivalent weight in pounds as a number rounded down.
+Think of differences in distances, weights, volumes, speeds, recipes, etc. Brownie points for creative functions :) - 6.
+[2 points] Write a function called kilograms\to\pounds that takes as input a weight in kilograms and returns the equivalent weight in pounds as a number rounded down.